UTDNebula/website/docs/about/projects/overview.md

 ## Reference: Project Naming

-Project Nebula has different names for all of the stuff going on.
+Nebula Labs has different names for all of the stuff going on.

 | **Project Name**   | **Short Name** | **Codename** | **GitHub Repo Name**     | **Project Website**                                                                         |
 | ------------------ | -------------- | ------------ | ------------------------ | ------------------------------------------------------------------------------------------- |